leahcim-design/astroDynamics/README.md

 This project contains a pipeline for GitHub in the folder .github/workflows.
 As there is no direct Matlab support on GitLab it was decided to mirror the project into a public repository in GitHub to use its Matlab-support.
 The pipeline.runs can be found here: https://github.com/leahcim-design/astroDynamics/actions/workflows/matlab-pipeline.yml .

 The pipeline runs all Matlab-tests.
 All files that bear the "test" label count as test for the pipeline.
 The results of the test-stage are published as artifacts.
 For convenience the result of the latest run are checked into this repository in the folder "artifactsFromGithub".
 Additionally the pipeline has a simulation stage that can execute simulations and publish the generated outputs as artifacts.
-For convenience the results of the latest runf are checked into this repo in the "simulations/sinulationResults" folder.
+For convenience the results of the latest runf are checked into this repo in the "simulations/simulationResults" folder.

 ## simulations
 This project includes simulations of celestial bodis of our solar system.
+The results of the simulations can be found in the folder "simulations/simulationResults".
 - sunEarthMoonSimulation: this is a simulation of the Sun, Earth and the earth Moon over the course of one earth-year
 - sunEarthJupiterGallileanMoonsSimulation: this is a simulation of the Sun, Earth, Jupiter and the Gallilean moons Io, Ganymede, Kallisto and Europa over the course of one earth-year